IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ## A toolbox, not a checklist

 This is a director's playground, not one fixed workflow.
-Not every tool fits every shot — that's the point.
+Not every tool fits every shot, and that's the point.
 Take the pose pass for one job, depth and a character matte for another, the BBOX data when your model uses it, the raw render when that's all you need.